J535D165/scisort/README.md

 folders.
 The folder is sorted on the file or folder name.
 Some reasons why this sort is not intuitive:

-- README not on top
-- Numbered files are naturally sorted.

 ```
 files = ['LICENSE.txt',